 Kyon doesn't reach Haruhi's level, but he's either the most original and generally awesome Lemony Narrator or a pedant who really needs to shut the hell up.

 Better on DVD: Endless Eight, assuming you're an American fan who can buy a boxset instead of having to pay the ludicrous prices for multiple DVDs of the same damn thing.
 Downing the whole thing straight may take four hours of your life, but it actually does hold up as an experiment.
-Failing that, it's at least better than having to watch the same damn episode eight weeks in a row.
+Knowing beforehand that the arc would end in eight episodes is also a morale boost in comparison to the horror of waiting one week for a new episode only to find an old one remade and having no idea how long this nightmare would last.

 Some Yuki/Kyon and Mikuru/Kyon shippers really hate Haruhi and will cheerfully Demonize her.
 Played with more literally in the series itself — if Kyon is too nice to Mikuru, Haruhi gets jealous and (unbeknownst to herself) uses her powers to rewrite reality.